SuleimanFarah/sunpy/SOCIS-2015-Alex-Hamilton.md

 ##Proposed timeline
 ###Week 1 / 2
-Implement generic extrapolation frame work for potential field extrapolation.
+Implement generic extrapolation framework for potential field extrapolation.
 Including:
 - User API: allows running any of the pre-defined algorithms using user-defined data/parameters
-- Dev API: for developing custom extrapolation routines
+- Dev API: for developing custom extrapolation routines Additionally, communicate with code authors to see if any would be willing to licence code for use

 ###Week 3 / 4
 Write TD testing framework